 Short-range weather forecasts

-Short-range forecasts (1–14 days) are typically generated by physics-driven models that ingest global weather data and simulate outcomes using advanced techniques, with AI increasingly contributing to forecast precision in this timeframe.
-These are seen as more reliable due to frequent model updates and high-resolution input data.
+Short-range forecasts (1–14 days) are typically generated by physics-driven models that ingest global weather data and simulate outcomes using advanced techniques, with AI increasingly contributing to the precision of these forecasts within this timeframe.
+These are considered more reliable due to their frequent model updates and high-resolution input data.

 Long-range weather forecasts